Introducing our new project

 A New Kind of Blue

-We are a design studio building new circular pathways in fashion and textile production.
+The project aims to create innovative circular pathways in fashion and textile production.

 With the project New Blue the design studio A New Kind of Blue has received significant acknowledgement.
 In 2020 the project was awarded with the German Federal Ecodesign Award in the category of young talent.
 It has moreover been mentioned in various trend reports like WGSN, Noroo and Heimtextil and published on the news platforms DW, Creative City Berlin and Tagesspiegel.
 In July 2021, the project was exhibited in the All Good(s) programme from the Embassy of the Netherlands in Berlin at Martin Gropius Bau in the scope of the royal visit of the King and Queen of the Netherlands.